top of page

 Privacy ~ Permission ~ Disclaimer ~ Content Use ~ Liability

-This site and the Cheadle Weekly News are published by Cheadle COG for members of the group and residents of the Cheadle Staffordshire Area.
+This site and the all COGNEWS publications are published by Cheadle COG.
 We always intend to be fair to everyone and if you feel something isn't quite right please tell us.
-We want this community to be kind and connected for the good of the town.
-We cannot be held responsible for members and general posts where details may have been provided with inaccuracies or details which change.
+We want this community to be kind and connected for the good of the area.
+We cannot be held responsible for details may have been provided with inaccuracies or details which change.
 We recommend checking with the organiser first before attending an event or group to avoid disappointment.

 CHEADLE COG COMMUNITY INTEREST COMPANY - Company number: 15852989